Qwill/ACSHC/README.md

 To install the script, type `git checkout Qwill/ACSHC release` into Mafia's CLI.

-Kmail any issues, questions, or requests to Kuile!
+Kmail any issues, questions, or requests to Kuile (#3541381)